Bank CEOs tell Congress they'll work to avoid foreclosures - WTMJ

 Republicans focused much of their questioning on issues related to U.S. competitiveness with China, rising levels of government debt, as well as the issue of banks choosing not to provide financing to coal companies, gun manufacturers or other controversial industries.

 “Your actions would shut down legal American businesses.
-I would say your actions are not working to advance the economy but actively working against it,” said Rep. Blaine Luetkemeyer of Missouri, a high ranking Republican on the committee.
+I would say your actions are not working to advance the economy but actively working against it,” said Missouri Republican Rep. Blaine Luetkemeyer.

 Goldman Sachs’ Solomon said that industries like coal are legacy industries but banks will be there to help those companies transition into new technologies.